 - People do not realise that Bangalore is actually a dying city.

-- Bangalore will require additional power of 1,200 MW, additional drinking water of 750 million litres a day (MLD), and 600 MLD sewage and 1,800 tonnes of solid waste a day would be generated.
+- Bangalore will require an additional power of 1,200 MW, additional drinking water of 750 million litres a day (MLD), and 600 MLD sewage and 1,800 tonnes of solid waste a day would be generated.

 - According to the Institute of Public Health, 59 per cent of water supplied to Bangalore is not potable.
 The water from borewells and pipes (Cauvery) contain 8.4 per cent and 19 per cent of E. Coli bacteria respectively.